-'Consistent with the purposes of the United Nations, including to maintain international peace and security, States should cooperate in developing and applying measures to increase stability and security in the use of ICTs and to prevent ICT practices that are acknowledged to be harmful or that may pose threats to international peace and security.'116
+'Consistent with the purposes of the United Nations, including to maintain international peace and security, States should cooperate in developing and applying measures to increase stability and security in the use of ICTs and to prevent ICT practices that are acknowledged to be harmful or that may pose threats to international peace and security,'116

-Also France has linked cooperation to discharging due diligence in cyberspace.117 In a reading that concurs with the above-mentioned general-specific relationship between a general normative expectation of cooperation and specific cooperative sub-duties commentators have argued that cooperation, as asserted in para.
-13 lit. a, underlies also all following norms of responsible state behaviour in para.
-13 lit. b-k.
+Also France has linked cooperation to discharging due diligence in cyber-space.
+It In a reading that concurs with the above-mentioned general-specific relationship between a general normative expectation of cooperation and specific cooperative sub-duties commentators have argued that cooperation, as asserted in para.
+It is, underlies also all following norms of responsible state behaviour in para.
+It is, b-k.
 The underlying reason is that all norms of responsible behaviour presuppose coordinated state ac-